 Summary of September 23, 2024 Meeting

-President’s Council members learned about standardizing email signatures which will go into effect at the end of the Fall semester.
-Director Logan Fowler shared that using a standardized email signature for LC public email is important for simplicity, clarity, and consistency by all employees.
-He will be presenting the information and sharing the template with all three constituency groups, and then putting it in an upcoming Monday message for rollout mid-December.
+President’s Council reviewed rationale, process and templates associated with the implementation of email signature standardization.
+This will go into effect at the end of the Fall semester.
+Director Logan Fowler presented template examples.

-Sr. VP Andy Hanson shared the protocol for individuals or groups who wish to promote on campus.
+Sr. VP Andy Hanson reviewed the Tabling protocol, which can be used by individuals or groups (internal or external).
 Reservations must be made through Events & Conferences if signs or tables will be part of the display; if materials are only being handed out by someone (keeping them in his/her hand), no reservation is required.

-Focusing on working better not harder, our ERP (Enterprise Resource Planning) system--Element 451--is the software platform that provides improved efficiency, accuracy, and streamlines the flow of information from manual processes to digital.
-An immediate response provides instant gratification by turning the message to ‘you’—the client--and being customized based on responses to the fields on a form or application.
+Sr. VP Hanson then shared highlights associated with the implementation of Element 451--a software platform that provides improved admissions-related communication efficiency, and accuracy; and streamlines the flow of information from manual processes to digital.

-Council members were divided into four teams to present on “best” practice ideas that pertain to their specific area of work, based on researching (sleuthing) among the SBOE approved peer institutions and/or a regional institution of the same size as LC State.
-The goal was to see what these schools are doing in terms of processes, procedures, etc., that might be useful to LC State and help us work better not harder.
+Council members were divided into four teams and given assignments to research (sleuth) “best” practice ideas that pertain to their specific area of work, among SBOE approved peer institutions and/or a regional institution of the similar size and student demographic as LC State.
+The goal of this assignment was/is to create and encourage a habit of looking beyond LC State ingrained procedures and processes, bringing new ideas and models into consideration.

-Units and departments need to get into the habit of looking at peer institutions to determine if something can be adapted to avoid “reinventing the wheel”.
-Members were charged with taking this idea/concept to their units to encourage all to work better not harder, by finding ways to utilize information learned and shared.

 Two teams presented at the September meeting, and the other two teams will present at the October meeting.